Desperately Seeking an ERM Librarian

 There are social, political, and economic conditions that have stayed fixed since those two articles were published.
 These conditions help focus the work of the ERM librarian.
 However, constant changes in technologies and types of electronic resources mean that electronic resource librarians constantly adapt to new work flows.
 Our Murdoch (2010) reading makes this point.

 To follow up on more current advertisements for ER librarians, we can see that current job ads (2024) for ERM librarians remain broadly consistent with past descriptions.
 The results are consistent with years-past qualifications because the overall goal remains: to provide access to electronic resources.
-That is, the following duties in these ads are mostly independent of the specific technologies used:
+That is, the following duties in these ads may be independent of the specific technologies used:

 • provide "consistent and reliable access to the Library's electronic resources and establishing workflows that maintain discovery and use of all Library collections"